Jules Zacher – Chair

 She served as the Executive Director of the Ottinger Foundation from 1992 through 1999 and founded Proteus Fund in 1995.
 She was awarded the Inaugural Robert W. Scrivner Award in 1986 for Creativity by an Individual Grantmaker.
 In 1997 she wrote the Funders Handbook on Money in Politics.

 Senator Gary Hart

 Sen. Gary Hart served as chairman of Council for a Livable World from 2006-2009.
-He currently is a member of the organization’s Board of Directors.
+He currently is a member of the organization’s National Advisory Board.